dropwizard/dropwizard/docs/source/manual/configuration.rst

 ====================== ===========  ===========
 frequency              1 minute     The frequency to report metrics.
-Overridable per-reporter. reporters              (none)       A list of reporters to report metrics.
+Overridable per-reporter. reporters              (none)       A list of reporters to report metrics. reportOnStop           false        To report metrics one last time when stopping Dropwizard.
 ====================== ===========  ===========